-Due to increased popularity in the last 15 years, a number of studies into the neurological effects of binaural beats have taken place.
+Due to increased popularity in the last 15 years, a number of studies looking at the neurological effects of binaural beats have been undertaken.

-The problem with alternative / natural therapies such as this is that research funding is fairly difficult to procure, and funding is limited in comparison to that of research into pharmaceutical drugs.
+The problem with alternative therapies such as this is that research funding is fairly difficult to procure, and funding is limited in comparison to that of research into pharmaceutical drugs.

-Of course it makes sense to fund research that can make a lot of money, rather than funding natural therapies that will be inexpensive for people to use and benefit from.
+Commercially, it makes sense to fund research that has the most potential to make money, rather than funding natural therapies that will be fairly inexpensive for people to use easy to access.

-But thankfully, due to public interest and a number of health organizations showing an interest in this area, we are seeing an increase in studies taking place and witnessing some very encouraging results, particularly in the areas of anxiety, sleep, and relaxation in general.
+Thankfully, due to public interest and a number of health organizations showing an interest in this area, we are seeing an increase in studies taking place and witnessing some very encouraging results, particularly in the areas of anxiety, sleep, and relaxation in general.

 This particular study took place in 2007, with the goal of assessing the psychologic and physiologic effects of binaural beats.

 Carried out by the Helfgott Research Institute, National College of Natural Medicine, Portland, the study involved 8 healthy adults.